This page has been updated as of 7:50am 27 March 2020.

 We Are Ready!

 The State Government contractor (Laing O’Rourke) given the job to clean up bushfire affected properties, will bring all non-asbestos contaminated waste to West Nowra landfill.
-Council will provide plant and equipment to sort through and recycle as much of the waste as possible.
-These items of plant were delivered to West Nowra Depot and Council are ready to process bushfire impacted materials.
+Council have plant and equipment ready to sort through and recycle as much of the waste as possible.

 Flood Impacted Waste